Pinchas Zukerman Leads a Puzzling Program

 The latter half of Haydn’s Symphony No. 49 perfectly embodied the evening’s highs and lows.
 Zukerman’s labored approach to the third movement minuet resembled the soundtrack to an especially stifling funeral reception (the F minor tonality is no excuse; I commend you to Ádám Fischer’s recording with the Austro-Hungarian Haydn Orchestra for a properly lively rendition).
 On the other hand, the finale brimmed with excitement and emotional intensity.
 Zukerman coaxed out every distinct voice, including the subtle dialogue between the violins and lower strings, and at the same time created the cumulative effect of a relentless murmur.
 I felt a small thrill every time the first violins lingered on the E natural in the main theme against the lower strings’ A-flat, the tensest possible expression of the harmonic minor.
 Here at last was music-making with a purpose—high drama that knew exactly where it was going.
 If only the rest of the program had followed along.

-Kevin Wang is a DJ for the Classical Music Department.
+Kevin Wang is a producer for the Classical Music Department.
 You can hear his feature about Baroque dance music on Mondays from 6-7pm.
 He also hosts Classical Request Nights on Fridays from 6-8pm.